Transcultural Nursing in Australia

-In Australia, 53.7% of people had both parents born in Australia and 34.3% of people had both parents born overseas (ABS, 2011).
+In Australia, 47.3% of people had both parents born in Australia and 34.4% of people had both parents born overseas (ABS 2016).

-Of those Australians born in another country, 61% are from a non-English speaking country.
+Furthermore, 17.9% of Australians were born in a non-English speaking country (PHIDU 2016).
 This multiculturalism has a huge impact on many aspects of society, but especially on the healthcare system.

-Transcultural nursing seeks to provide care that acknowledges an individual’s culture, values, beliefs and practices – the crux of which is good communication between the health professional and the patient and their family (see Communicating with patients).
+Transcultural nursing seeks to provide care that acknowledges an individual’s culture, values, beliefs and practices – the crux of which is good communication between the health professional and the patient and their family.

 Health professionals need to deliver culturally-appropriate, culturally-sensitive care; an undertaking that is sometimes difficult due to the cultural and ethnic diversity within our society.

 As health professionals living in a multicultural society, it would be unusual for us not to have come across a patient who is culturally and ethnically different from ourselves.
 Sometimes we can cross the barrier with ease, recognising the core values and beliefs of our patient and working with these.

 At other times the barrier is harder, or even impossible, to cross.
 Communication difficulties arise - even when a translator is available, non-verbal messages may be missed by the patient, or even by the health professional.